-The current market is primarily comprised of two categories of solutions that are unable to adequately address today's business communications and collaboration requirements:
+The current market is primarily comprised of two categories of solutions that are proving unable to adequately address today's business communications and collaboration requirements:

 - Legacy Providers.
-Legacy providers typically provide on-premise solutions that require a long, complex and high-touch sales and setup process with proprietary hardware.
-These on-premise solutions are difficult to deploy and expensive to maintain in multiple locations for a globally distributed workforce.
-In addition, the legacy solutions do not provide the resiliency and business continuity capabilities required by customers. - Point Solution Cloud Providers.
+Legacy providers typically provide on-premises solutions that require a long, complicated and high-touch sales and setup process with proprietary hardware.
+These on-premises solutions are difficult to deploy and expensive to maintain in multiple locations for a globally distributed workforce.
+In addition, the legacy solutions do not provide the mobility, resiliency and business continuity capabilities required by customers.
+Legacy on-premises providers can only effectively provide service to groups of employees and the complexities of their deployment model make seamless employee communication in a distributed environment cost prohibitive.
+BYOD demands from employees further complicate the delivery of a companywide communication system.
+The result is a patchwork communications systems with security risks that stretch across the organization.
+Security compliancy in this environment is impossible and information insecurity increases the chances of legal costs and theft of intellectual property. - Point Solution Cloud Providers.
 New cloud providers have emerged to address the need for rapid provisioning and simple deployment of communications or collaboration software.
-However, these solutions are typically siloed and do not currently provide a comprehensive communications and collaboration suite.
+However, these solutions are typically targeted at specific application silos and do not currently provide a comprehensive communications and collaboration suite.